eth-educators/launch_docs/README.md

 Ethereum 2 Staking means locking up 32 Ether and running a piece of software that secures the Ethereum 2 network.
 In exchange for doing this service stakers receive small payouts every 6 minutes.
 The new Ethereum network is still in development and stakers who deposit Ether now should expect it to be completely locked up for two years.

 The **BEST** place to learn about Ethereum 2 is by reading [EIP 2982, the proposal to integrate Ethereum 2 into the Ethereum 1 system](https://github.com/ethereum/EIPs/blob/5dc1b8ddd645af01c81da8817b6bcc8ff883b9d6/EIPS/eip-2982.md). /u/superphiz and /u/unvetica_solutions did a [full reading of this EIP and posted it to YouTube](https://www.youtube.com/watch?v=6_yW7mb6glQ).

+## You should get involved!

+ * Sign up for our [collaboration groups](https://docs.google.com/forms/d/e/1FAIpQLScaK2zl-oa3QiYpxFQCuE9kHWMxGJOBLl_s82TryZ7J43GDPg/viewform) where you can be paired with four other stakers to join a private discord chat to get to know each other and swap experiences.
+ * Participate in the [Ethereum Studymaster](https://ethereumstudymaster.com) where you can take quizzes to learn more about Ethereum and earn POAPs to demonstrate your knowledge.

 ## Staking Incentives / Rewards
 ### Why stake?